-The LCH Rulebook covers all material aspects of LCH's activities and aims to provide a clear and certain legal basis for its operations and the rights and obligations of clearing members in respect of each clearing services.
-The Rulebook sets out the membership criteria and provisions on settlement finality, clearing member's default, enforcement of collateral, business continuity and disciplinary proceedings.
+Further, the Rulebook sets out the membership criteria (also available on the LCH's website pages describing each clearing service), provisions on settlement finality, clearing member's default (including the obligations of defaulting and non-defaulting clearing members), enforcement of collateral, business continuity and disciplinary proceedings.
 The LCH Rulebook is made publicly available on the LCH website.
 Regulation 44 of the General Regulations sets out how the Rulebook may be amended from time to time by the Rule Change Committee, following consultation with clearing members for material rule changes.
 In such cases, clearing members are given a consultation period in which to provide comment on rule changes made available via the secure area of the LCH website.
-The final rule changes which require self-certification with the Commodity Futures Trading Commission ("CFTC") are made publicly available on the LCH website, in line with CFTC regulatory requirements.
+The final rule changes which require self-certification with the CFTC are made publicly available on the LCH website, in line with CFTC regulatory requirements.